 - Luggage transfer between the hotels

 - Prague train station

-- Every Sunday morning at 9 am transfer by minivan from Passau to Prague, price per person € 65, bike included, payable on spot, reservation is necessary.
-You can also book this transfer at the beginning of the journey.
+- Every Sunday morning at 9 am transfer by minivan from Passau to Prague, price per person € 69, bike included, payable on spot, reservation is necessary.

 - Special arrangements on request!

 - Where visitor´s tax is due, it is not included in the tour price.